Foundation of Economics

 Scarce Resources are the Factors of Production

 In economics, resources are described as scarce, meaning that they have a cost.
 These resources are used to produce goods and services that people desire.
-Hence, scarce resources are referred to as factors of production (a.k.a. inputs), which includes factories, equipment, tools, machinery, technology, land and mineral resources, and even labor and entrepreneurship.
+Hence, scarce resources are called factors of production (a.k.a. inputs), which includes factories, equipment, tools, machinery, technology, land and mineral resources, and even labor and entrepreneurship.

 The factors of production can be classified as property resources, which includes land, raw materials, and capital, and as human resources in the form of labor.
 Even though it is a form of labor, entrepreneurship is sometimes treated as a separate class because of its importance in the economy.